jubs12/mt-dnn_port/README.md

 B2W review_title embedding was extracted on Google Cloud VM: n1-standard-8 (8 CPU, memory 30 GB) Ubuntu 16.04 using Anaconda.

-Thus, the code was tested on Google Cloud VM, n1-standard-8, using [mt-dnn container on Docker](https://github.com/namisan/mt-dnn/tree/f444fe9109d5a9980c9d825a24576c8d873bdf33 "MT-DNN repository").
+The code was also tested on Google Cloud VM, n1-standard-8, using [mt-dnn container on Docker](https://github.com/namisan/mt-dnn/tree/f444fe9109d5a9980c9d825a24576c8d873bdf33 "MT-DNN repository").

 ## Translation